flame-engine/flame/doc/flame/components.md

 When a component requires to have a specific ancestor type somewhere in the component tree, `HasAncestor` mixin can be used to enforce that relationship.

+The mixin exposes the `ancestor` field that will be of the given type.

 Example:

 ```dart